Brucius/Bell_Lapadula_Simulation/README.md

 # Bell_Lapadula_Simulation
 The Bell–LaPadula Model (BLP) is a state machine model used for enforcing access control in government and military applications.
-The model uses multi security level where higher level users cannot write downwards and lower level users cannot read up.
+The model uses multi security level where higher level users cannot write downwards and lower level users cannot read upwards.
 This project is a simulation of BLP with Unix style security in CPP.

 ## Getting started